Spinal Fractures

 WHAT ARE THE TYPES OF SPINAL FRACTURES?

-Spinal fractures can occur in three ways.
+Spinal fractures can manifest in three primary ways.

 Compression fractures: